cerbewuz/LingapDVO/README.md

 LingapDVO, a Web Application for Medical Financial Aid Assistance.
-Developed using technologies such a C#, asp.net, APIs like Google Calendar, Captcha v2.
+Developed using technologies such as C#, asp.net, APIs like Google Calendar, Captcha v2.